Fidelity

 FIDELITY

-His hands taught yours.
-Thirty years past, he folded your small fingers around the sextant and tilted your chin until Polaris settled in the glass.
-That one never moves, he said.
-When the compass lies and the charts are wrong and your own eyes betray you – hold that.
+His touch still lives in your hand.
+Thirty years past, on this deck, he cradled your small fingers around the sextant and tilted your chin until Polaris settled in the glass.
+That one is the anchor in the sky, he said.
+When the compass lies, the charts fail, and your own eyes betray you, hold to it.
 You have sailed with him since.
-You know the grain of this tiller, worn smooth by his grip and his captain's before him.
+The grain of this wheel is as familiar as the lines on your own palm.
 You have bled for this crew, and they for you.
-One night, the crew sleeps below.
-Above, the star holds its ancient post.
+Tonight, they sleep below.
+Above, the star holds its post.
 You check the heading.
 You check again.
-The captain has set a course for the reefs.
-You can hear them – the sea breaking itself on what does not yield.
-Wake him: betrayal.
-Take the wheel: mutiny.
-Stay silent: splinters by dawn.
-The star does not move.
-It only waits.
+The captain has set course for the reefs.
+You can hear it already – the sea breaking itself against the stone.
+To wake him is betrayal.
+To seize the wheel is mutiny.
+To say nothing, splinters by dawn.

 The star holds its post.
-You stand beneath, turned to stone.
+You stand beneath it, hands locked at your sides.
 Thirty years.
 He taught you everything.
 What right have you?
-You could wake him.
-You imagine his face in lantern-light, confusion thinning to something harder.
-Thirty years of shared salt turn to glass.
-The crew will see you at the wheel, the captain shouting, the ship turning against his orders.
+If you wake him, the lantern-light will find his face.
+Confusion will harden into a verdict.
+You will watch thirty years of shared salt crystallise into an unbreachable reef.
+The crew will see you at the wheel.
+The captain shouting, the ship turning against his orders.
 They will not understand.
-They will hate you for it, and walk alive onto the shore regardless.
+They will hate you for it – even as they step alive onto the shore.
 He gave you that star.
-The one who taught you to hold it is now steering for the rocks.
+The man who taught you to hold to it steers for the rocks.
 You seize the wheel.
-The wood is warm from his grip.
+The wood is still warm from his grip.
 The hull groans as she turns.
-Behind you, the cabin door slams open.
-The ship has already answered.
+Behind you, a door slams open.
 Your arms burn through the night.
 By dawn, the rocks are behind you.
-The captain stands at the bow, his back to the rocks.
+The captain stands at the bow, his back to everything.
 He does not turn.
-Above him, the star is exactly where he said it would be.
+Above, the star holds exactly where he promised it would.

 The Shadow